platformable/ecosystem-thinking/src/content/docs/reference/AI-new-tech.md

 ---
-title: Ecosystem Design Thinking Guide
+title: AI and new technologies
 description: A guide to strategising and participating in open digital ecosystems
 ---